Ronkiro/Ronkiro/README.md

 > 📫 Meet me!
 [LinkedIn](https://www.linkedin.com/in/ronkiro/) | [Page](https://ronkiro.github.io/) | [Stackoverflow](https://stackoverflow.com/users/10473393/alexander-santos) | [E-mail](mailto:dev_alex@outlook.com) | [Codepen](https://codepen.io/ronkiro)

-I'm currently working at [Globo](https://redeglobo.globo.com/) as `Tech Lead`.
+I'm currently working at [Think AI Group](https://thinkaigroup.com/) as `Head of Technology`.
 But i also do works on open-source, either by just replying the community, helping with it's organization or by really coding in practice.

 My current focus on learning is Machine Learning and AI, but i'm always looking into improving myself on what i already know.